geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 ### Transcript

 ##### **Geohot** [[00:00:07](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=7)]
-Tinybox screens are pretty much in stock.
-We got another order, we sold one more Tinybox.
-Red, so there's actually one Tinybox Red left.
-Tinybox screens are flowing now, I think I'll send out a marketing email this week.
+TinyBox screens are pretty much in stock.
+We got another order, we sold one more TinyBox.
+Red, so there's actually one TinyBox Red left.
+TinyBox screens are flowing now, I think I'll send out a marketing email this week.
 Also AMD supposedly sent us a FedEx tracking number, but last time I checked it, it didn't work.
 Let me try it again.
 Oh, that's full of machines.
 Wait, what?
 I have a lot of questions about this.
 We got something else about the contract too, I have a lot of questions about it, but we'll see.
 We have a FedEx tracking number.
 It doesn't even look like, oh, wait, what?
 Delivered.
 Oh, we got blocks.
 No, no, this is something else.
 Who can use the Internet, so hard to use.
 You're in the tracking number?
 No, the tracking number can't be found right now, so I don't know about that.
 No box.
 Okay.
 Okay, great.

 ##### **Chenyu** [[00:01:55](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=115)]
 Everyone want to discuss your blog post?